4r70/wolt-internship-2025/README.md

 The test files are located in ```wolt-internship-2025/dopc/app/__tests__```.

+Note: This was my first time writing tests and this is definitely one of my weakest points.

 ## Final words
 Thank you for reviewing my submission!
 I welcome any feedback and would be happy to address further questions.